dataiku/dss-plugin-deeplearning-image/README.md

 This plugin will require the standard tensorflow package and runs on the CPU.
 Use the other plugin to enable GPU computation.

 ## Copyright notice
-Original work Copyright (c) 2016 François Chollet
+Original work Copyright (c) 2021 Henri Chabert